tayganr/lakehouse/modules/module01b.md

 ## :dart: Objectives

-* Create a pipeline that will initialize a dimension table in the curated layer of our data lake using the Delta Lake file format
+- Create a pipeline that will initialize a dimension table in the curated layer of our data lake using the Delta Lake file format

+## Table of Contents

+1. Pipeline (initialLoad)
+2. Data flow (Source - rawCustomer)
+3. Data flow (Surrogate Key)
+4. Data flow (Derived Column)
+5. Data flow (Select)
+6. Data flow (Sink)
+7. Pipeline (initialLoad)
+8. Query Delta Lake

 ## 1. Pipeline (initialLoad)